Man arrested in Reidsville pedestrian hit and run

-REIDSVILLE — Reidsville Police Department investigators arrested Cordane Fountain, 35, Thursday and charged him with a felony in connection with a Wednesday night double hit and run that left a pedestrian seriously injured.
+REIDSVILLE — Reidsville Police Department investigators arrested Cordane Fountain, 35, Thursday and charged him with a felony in connection with an April 21 double hit and run that left a pedestrian seriously injured.

 Fountain, of Reidsville, was charged with felony hit and run inflicting serious injury, according to a news release from the RPD.
 The accused is being held in the Rockingham County Detention Center on a $10,000 secured bond and is scheduled to appear in Rockingham County District Court on May 10.